There are mixed signals around the internet about what a ‘payment link’ is.

 - ‘Buy button’ placed on an ecommerce website, which would take you to a typical online shop checkout page.

 What they have in common is this: clicking it would take you to a payment page where you enter card details and other essential information, then submit the payment which is processed over the internet.
-The merchant will usually receive a confirmation of the transaction or be able to view it in the merchant portal of the payment system.
+The merchant will typically receive a confirmation of the transaction or be able to view it in the merchant portal of the payment system.

 What are payment links best for?